 All 24 batteries are 12 volt 100 AH rated.
-They are configured in groups of 4 in series, making 48 volt strings.
-6 strings are connected in parallel to comprise a battery bank of 48 volts @ 600 AH.
+There are 6 series strings (of 4 each) that are all connected in parallel to comprise a battery bank of 48 volts @ 600 AH.
 That’s a total capacity of 28.8 KwH, although 14.4 KwH is safely usable (50% max).
 That said, my rule of thumb is to avoid draining more than 30% off the top for lead acid batteries…so that gives me just about 10 KwH to play with.

-This, combined with almost 4,000 watts of PV panels has been enough to supply basic power and energy needs within my modest home.
-My electrical needs are low to begin with, but I do have to watch it and reduce loads especially during the Fall and Winter months, but that’s part of the fun š Unless your system is enormous (and enormously expensive) you will have to keep an eye on things anyway…
+This, combined with almost 4,000 watts of PV panels has been enough to supply basic power and essential systems energy needs within my modest home.
+My electrical needs are low to begin with, but I do have to watch it and reduce loads especially during the Fall and Winter months.
+Unless your system is enormous (and enormously expensive) you will have to keep an eye on things anyway…

 I have integrated the ability to balance (select) my individual loads to be sourced from either ‘grid’ or ‘solar/batteries/inverter’.
-I’ve installed a few boxes (Reliance Controls) filled with transfer switches for each individual circuit breaker from the mains panel to accommodate this.
+I’ve installed two (Reliance Controls) 10-circuit transfer switch boxes for 20 circuits from my mains panel.
 It makes the system entirely 100% flexible for balancing loads and demands throughout the year.

 DC Cable Size Between Connections